vega/vega-lite/site/tutorials/gettings_started.md

 }
 </div>

 Now we can see the raw data points.
-Note that Vega-Lite automatically adds grid lines to the y-axis to help you see the magnitude of the `b` values.
+Note that Vega-Lite automatically adds grid lines to the y-axis to help you compare the magnitude of the `b` values.

-## Aggregate Data
+## Data Transformation: Aggregation

-Vega-Lite can do more than just visualizing raw data.
-By adding `"aggregate": "mean"` to the definition of the y encoding channel, we can see the average value in each category.
+Vega-Lite also supports data transformation such as aggregation.
+By adding `"aggregate": "mean"` to the definition of the `y` channel, we can see the average value of `a` in each category.
 For example, the average value of category `D` is `(1 + 2 + 6)/3 = 9/3 = 3`.

 <div class="vl-example">
 {